TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 python vol.py -f memory.dmp --profile=<profile> -g <offset> printkey -K <registry-key>
 ```

 If unsure with the key, can just specify as "" and let volatility tell you the keys available.
 Useful to find persistence dropped with Run\RunOnce registry and their unique value.
+Value after the Run\RunOnce is the service name.

 Useful to check for OS envrionment variable value through `\Device\HarddiskVolume1\WINDOWS\system32\config\software` offset (offset value (-o \[offset value\]) can be retrieved from hivelist) and -K `"ControlSet001\Control\Session Manager\Environment"`.
 The output will show `OS` key, and the key value will be env var value.